avogabos/goSynapse/README.md

 ## Health Check Utility

 A small helper script is provided to verify that your Synapse instance is reachable.
-Run it using the same environment variables as the CLI:
+It automatically loads settings from `.env` and checks both the `/active` endpoint and a trivial Storm call:

 ```bash
 python scripts/health_check.py
 ```

-The script will query the `/core/info` and `/active` endpoints and print the results as JSON.
-A non-zero exit code indicates the check failed.
+The script will query the `/active` endpoint and run `return(1)` via `/storm/call`.
+It prints the JSON results and exits non-zero if anything fails.